-Forward foreign exchange contracts mainly relate to the hedge of foreign currency risk of future capital expenditure, production costs and commercial and administrative expenses in Brazilian Reais.
-Since 2018, the contracts also relate to the hedge of foreign currency risk of a long-term financing line (principal and interests) in Brazilian Reais.
-Such contracts represent as of June 30, 2020 a total US\$548 million nominal value and are effective until 2035 with an average fixed exchange rate of 4.64 Brazilian Reais to US Dollar.
+Forward foreign exchange contracts mainly relate to the hedge of foreign currency risk of future capital expenditure, production costs and commercial and administrative expenses in Brazilian Reais, and to a lower extent in Euros and Swiss Francs.
+The contracts also relate to the hedge of foreign currency risk of a long-term financing line (principal and interests) in Brazilian Reais.
+As of December 31, 2020, contracts in Brazilian Reais represent a total US\$493 million nominal value and are effective until 2035 with an average fixed exchange rate of 5.20 Brazilian Reais to the US Dollar (a total US\$564 million nominal value effective until 2035 with an average fixed exchange rate of 4.04, as of December 31, 2019).

 The Group enters into interest-rate swap contracts in North America to hedge against fluctuation in international interest rates (LIBOR) on the floating rate exposure of its debt.
-These operations represent as of June 30, 2020 a total US\$1,805 million nominal value effective until 2026 with an average three-month LIBOR rate fixed at 1.76% per year.
+As of December 31, 2020, these operations represent a total US\$1,555 million nominal value effective until 2026 with an average three-month LIBOR rate fixed at 1.66% per year (a total US\$1,205 million nominal value effective until 2024 with an average three-month LIBOR rate fixed at 2.28% per year, as of December 31, 2019).
 For this hedging relationship directly affected by the IBOR reform, LDC will apply the temporary exception in IFRS 9.
 By doing so, the Group assumes that the interest rate benchmark on which the hedged risk is based is not altered as a result of the reform, as it is expected that eventual changes in the loan (hedged item) will be followed by similar changes in the swap (hedging instrument), ensuring the economic relationship of the hedge.

-In 2013, the Group entered into a cross-currency swap contract in order to hedge the currency and interest exposures of the €500 million unrated senior bond issued by LDC in December during the same year.
-The hedge on the exposure linked to future interest payments on these bonds is booked at fair value through OCI as a cash flow hedge.
-The hedge on currency exposure is booked at fair value through profit and loss impacting "Other financial income and expense" in the consolidated income statement (refer to Note 2.4).
-As of June 30, 2020, the cross-currency swap is effective until maturity (December 2020).
+The Group entered into cross-currency swap contracts in order to hedge the currency and interest exposures of the €500 million unrated senior bond issued in December 2013 and the €600 million rated senior bond issued in November 2020.
+The hedge on the exposure linked to future interest payments on these bonds is booked at fair value through OCI.
+The hedge on the exposure related to the principal and accrued interests is booked in profit and loss impacting "Other financial income and expense" in the consolidated income statement (refer to Note 2.3).
+In December 2020, LDC repaid the €500 million unrated senior bond and settled the corresponding cross-currency swap representing a total repayment amount of US\$677 million.
+The remaining cross-currency swap is effective until 2025.